AstarNetwork/plasmdocs/Trying/Lockdrop.md

 ![Send Extrinsic](../img/send_extrinsic.png)

 Now we just copy the hex string to the extrinsic field and push the **Submit RPC call** button.
 The transfer transaction will be sent immediately.
 You can check the results from the [account balances](https://apps.plasmnet.io/#/accounts) page.

+> You can also claim your lockdrop via the Plasm Network Portal by importing your Ethereum private keys.
+Please check our **Import Ethereum Seed** guide for details.

 # Conclusion